The return analytics Shopify doesn't give you (and why they matter)

 - Size XL: 8% return rate

-What you need: Variant-level return rate breakdowns, size exchange pattern detection, and supplier change correlation.
+What you need: variant-level return rate breakdowns, size exchange pattern detection, and supplier change correlation.

 2. Reason clustering across free text

-- "too small" / "runs small" / "sizing was off" / "smaller than expected" — all the same problem
+- "too small" / "runs small" / "sizing was off" / "smaller than expected": same problem

-- "stitching came apart" / "broke on first wash" / "seams splitting" — all the same defect
+- "stitching came apart" / "broke on first wash" / "seams splitting": same defect

-- "not as described" / "looks different from photo" / "color is wrong" — could be product photo quality or fraud
+- "not as described" / "looks different from photo" / "color is wrong": could be photo quality, could be fraud

 3. Cross-dimensional patterns